Nicola West

 Nicola West is a fictional character from the Australian soap opera Neighbours, played by Imogen Bailey.
-She made her on-screen debut on 5 May 2008.
-She departed the show on 8 October 2008.
+She made her on-screen debut on 5 May 2008 and departed the show on 8 October 2008.
+Nicola was introduced as the young sister of established character Miranda Parker (Nikki Coghill).
 The character has been central to many storylines including an HIV scare, incest and mental illness.
+The character has been well received by viewers and critics; however, her casting was criticised by Brisbane acting agency Ego Management chief, Mark Eaton, due to Bailey being a model.
+The incest storyline was also criticised.

 Creation and casting

-Nicola was created as Miranda Parker's (Nikki Coghill) younger sister.
+Nicola was created as the young sister of established character Miranda Parker (Nikki Coghill).
 Model turned actress Imogen Bailey was asked by producers to portray her.
-Bailey got the part after her agent informed producers that she had been taking acting classes for one year prior, in December 2007 Bailey auditioned and impressed the casting team so much that she received the part two days later.
+Bailey got the part after her agent informed producers that she had been taking acting classes for one year prior.
+In December 2007 Bailey auditioned and impressed the casting team so much that she received the part two days later.
 She was signed to a six-month contract.
 Around the time fellow model Erin McNaught and singer Dean Geyer were also cast as Sienna Cammeniti and Ty Harper respectively.
 The castings angered the acting industry, who accused Neighbours of hiring celebrities to boost ratings.
-Of this Brisbane acting agency Ego Management chief, Mark Eaton, commented that credible actors were missing out on job opportunities, adding: "This is all done to try to get viewing figures up – the producers are not worried about the quality of the show at all."
+Of this, Brisbane acting agency Ego Management chief, Mark Eaton, commented that credible actors were missing out on job opportunities, adding: "This is all done to try to get viewing figures up – the producers are not worried about the quality of the show at all."
 Executive producer Susan Bower defended the castings stating the actors were doing extremely well.
 Bailey began filming her role on 21 January 2008.